In Exercises 5–12, determine whether the given procedure results ... | Channels for Pearson+

 Binomial Distribution

-A binomial distribution models the number of successes in a fixed number of independent trials, each with the same probability of success.
-It requires two outcomes (success or failure), a fixed number of trials, and constant probability across trials.
-For example, flipping a coin multiple times and counting the number of heads is a classic binomial scenario.
+A binomial distribution models the number of successes in a fixed number of independent Bernoulli trials, each with the same probability of success.
+It is characterized by two outcomes (success or failure) and requires a set number of trials, a constant probability of success, and independence between trials.

 Recommended video: